Join a committee

 If so, we would like to offer you the chance to help us deliver our strategic plan by taking up a voluntary leadership role.
 Joining a committee will give you the ability to work directly with our paid staff, and a wider team of ecologists.
 You will need a commitment to us and the ability to inspire and lead.

-If you would like to be nominated for council, please complete the Council Nomination Form and return it to the BES by 20 May in any given year.
-If you would like to know more about being a Council member you are very welcome to contact our Executive Director, Hazel Norman.
+If you would like to know more about being a Board member you are very welcome to contact our Executive Director, Hazel Norman.

 This Committee is responsible for curriculum development at all levels of formal education including educational development projects, development and publication of teaching materials and production of careers advice.